SpellholdStudios/Region_of_Terror/README.md

 - Alternative Maribur area from the "World of Baldur's Gate" modification - designed and modeled by Cuttooth, and integrated into the mod by Roberciiik (big thanks to Acifer and Argent77 for helping with water overlay issue!).
 - Biffing is now an optional installation component.
 - Region of Terror Kits can be installed along with TDD kits now.
-- Added Icewind Dale areas to the BP-BGT-Worldmap & compatibility with IWD-EET.
+- Added Icewind Dale areas to the BP-BGT-Worldmap & compatibility with IWD-EET (thanks to JohnBob).
-- Journal system for EE games.
-- Updated Russian translations (thanks to abalabokhin)
 - Fixed CTDs for oBG2 areas: RA3750, RA4305, RR0044, RR3101, RR3105, RR3403, RR3700.
 - Fixed hung issue when mage (other than PC) is selected for battle area.
 - Fixed Bremen exit.